-- Sealers are materials placed on top of a seam to control water and air intrusion. - Adhesives, providing structural improvements, are found between panels welded together.
-Adhesives also provide the qualities of sealers when applied correctly. - The Chrysler Group LLC. recommendation is to replace any suspected adhesive with a two-component, corrosion inhibiting structural adhesive when any repairs are made, providing the STRSW process is applicable.
-The structural adhesive must meet or exceed Chrysler Group LLC.
-MS CD507
+- provide the qualities of sealers when applied correctly. - The Chrysler Group LLC. recommendation is to replace any suspected adhesive with a two-component, corrosion inhibiting structural adhesive when any repairs are made, providing the STRSW process is applicable.

 Test Weld Coupon